-Breast augmentation is a surgical procedure performed to enhance the size and shape of a breast.
+A breast augmentation is a surgical procedure performed to enhance the size, shape and or positioning of one’s breasts.
 This procedure involves inserting an implant behind each breast to increase the bust size by one or more bra cup sizes.
 Prospective patients should know not to expect perfection, per se, but to most definitely expect improvement.

 Breast Augmentation Procedure

 We have provided a sample copy of an Operative Report.
 The procedure is subject to change per the patients needs.